-VLANs,

-- unless VLAN Trunking is enabled on the port, frames classified to a VLAN that the port is not a member of will be discarded, - by default, all frames but frames classified to the Port VLAN (a.k.a.
+Trunk ports can carry traffic on multiple VLANs simultaneously, and are normally used to connect to other switches.
+Trunk ports have the following characteristics: • By default, a trunk port is member of all existing VLANs.
+This may be limited by the use VLANs, of Allowed • unless VLAN Trunking is enabled on the port, frames classified to a VLAN that the port is not member of will be discarded, а • by default, all frames but frames classified to the Port VLAN (a.k.a.
 Native VLAN) get tagged on egress.
-Frames classified to the Port VLAN do not get C-tagged on egress, - egress tagging can be changed to tag all frames, in which case only tagged frames are accepted on ingress, - VLAN trunking may be enabled.
+Frames classified to the Port VLAN do not get C-tagged on egress, • egress tagging can be changed to tag all frames, in which case only tagged frames are accepted ingress, on • VLAN enabled. trunking may be